fkettelhoit/wittgensteinnachlass/README.md

 Markdown transcriptions of Ludwig Wittgenstein's manuscripts and typescripts.
 These transcriptions are intended to complement the work of the Wittgenstein Archives at the University of Bergen, whose [Bergen Nachlass Edition](https://wab.uib.no/wab_BEE.page) remains the authoritative scholarly edition of the Nachlass.

+## AI Disclaimer

+**Beware the vibes!** This repo was built pretty much exclusively with AI.
+The code is not exactly great, code quality wasn't and isn't a priority.
+The main focus is on the output hosted at [wittgensteinnachlass.com](https://www.wittgensteinnachlass.com/).

 ## Structure

 The `md/` directory contains Markdown files for individual documents and published works.